-20 Hours of Teaching (40% of your overall grade): This course requires 20 hours of ESL/EFL teaching at an approved organization.
-(If you would like to work with more than one organization, that is fine as well.)
-These hours should include a minimum of 15 hours of classroom instruction, with the other 5 hours being used for preparation and lesson planning, required training sessions, peer observations, etc. A list of organizations in the area that students have worked with in the past will be provided.
-If you would like to work with an organization that is not on this list, that is fine.
-In either case, you should send me an email with information on your teaching site(s) by 1/29.
+60 Hours of Teaching (40% of your overall grade):

+This course requires 60 hours of volunteer work at an approved organization.
+These hours should include a minimum of 45 classroom hours (including observation, assisting another teacher, team teaching, or sole teaching), with the other 15 hours being either classroom hours or used for class preparation, lesson planning, training sessions, administrative work, and a variety of other activities.
+A list of organizations in the area that students have worked with in the past will be provided.
+If you would like to work with an organization that is not on this list, that is generally fine, but please talk with me first.
+In either case, you should have arrangements made with an organization no later than June 10.